daniamcode/react-webpack-config/README.md

 11. Add --watch, so the main.js on dist is generated automatically
 12. npm i react react-dom and add react to my src/index.js.
 Now we need a loader for webpack in order to compile jsx
 13. npm i @babel/core babel-loader @babel/preset-react -D, so that webpack con compile jsx from React.
 A preset is a bunch of plugins
-14. create a webpack.config.js file with the babel rule
+14. create a webpack.config.js file with the babel rule for react (presets: ["@babel/preset-react"])
+15. Add more rules, for example to consider the optional chaining case, that is new javascript syntax.
+For that, I will use a plugin: npm install --save-dev @babel/plugin-syntax-optional-chaining.
+NOTE: This plugin is included in @babel/preset-env
+16. npm i @babel/preset-env -D, so all ES versions of javascript are considered
+17. Add some more things to webpack.config, like the output file